Environmental Science BSc (Hons)

 - Science and society

-- Plus 1 optional module in both semester 1 and semester 2
+Plus one optional module in semester 2 from:

 How will I study my course?